hspinks/omniauth-ihealth/README.md

 # Omniauth Strategy for iHealth
-This is a trategy to connect with Withings using Ommniauth and OAuth 2.0
+This is a trategy to connect with iHealth using Ommniauth and OAuth 2.0